 Like lemmings, we hired a “college planning” service without much forethought.
 Heck, “everyone else” does it around here, so why not us?
-The fact I am using the same logic an 8th grader would use if getting busted for drinking before the dance tells you all you need to know.
+The fact I am using the same logic an 8th grader would dodge responsibility tells you all you need to know.

 Pause and ask, “What are we doing?”

 At this point, I had to pause and ask myself, “what are we doing here?”
-After all, when I was 16, I did nothing of the sort.
-I was busy developing into what they called, “strong junior college material!”
+After all, when I was 16, I certainly wasn’t focused on college.
+Instead, I was busy developing into what they called, “strong junior-college material!”
 Deciding if I wanted to become an electrical engineer or computer scientist (that choice was given to our son) was out of the question.
-And really, what 16 year old is ready to make that important a decision?
+And really, what 16-year-old is ready to make that important a life decision?
 Yet, despite that, here we are stressing him out forcing him to make those decisions.